 Q. I want to renovate the rental unit I purchased in Sidney, BC but it is currently tenanted.
 What are my options?

-A. If you are planning major construction or renovations that are so extensive the unit needs to be vacant, you can give four months’ notice and one month’s rent as compensation.
+A. If you are planning major construction or renovations that are so extensive the unit needs to be vacant, you need to apply to the Residential Tenancy Branch before you can end a tenancy agreement for renovations.
 However, if you decide to proceed with this option it is important to understand how the Residential Tenancy Act defines “major”.
 Cosmetic renovations like repairs, painting, changing flooring or cabinets are not considered major.
 Per the Act, major renovations or repairs include rewiring of the unit, significant alternations to plumbing or reconfiguring the unit e.g. removing walls, etc. In BC, if a tenant is “reno-victed” unnecessarily they can be awarded up to 12 months of rent.

 Q. I have a condo that I rent out on a month-to-month basis in Oak Bay and I would like to end the tenancy because I have a friend who I’d prefer to be my tenant.
 Can I give notice to the tenant?